PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 <!-- overview -->

-Kubernetes reserves all labels and annotations in the kubernetes.io namespace.
+PlaidCloud reserves all labels and annotations in the PlaidCloud.io namespace.

 This document serves both as a reference to the values and as a coordination point for assigning values.